Overcoming narcissist Abuse, by Elizabeth Shaw.

 Walking on eggshells is what victims do most often unconsciously over time in order to protect themselves from further abuse, usually, when you still can not work out you’re in an abusive relationship, you are slowly losing your own values, beliefs and boundaries.

 Most of the time we don’t even realise we are being abused, most abusers will create an environment of insecurity, instability, confusion and fear, so they gain full power and control over you.

 We then end up walking on eggshells to please them.
 Some examples are.

 1. If you’re afraid to cause an argument for fear of reactions, fear of abandonment through the narcissist’s past silent treatments then blaming it on you.
 You were told, “you’re too sensitive.”
-And never getting your feelings validated, just crushed all the more.
+And never getting your feelings validated, just crushing your self esteem all the more.

 2. Fear of receiving anger from them, or passive aggressive reactions.

 3. Fear of making a noise that might disturb them and never knowing what their reactions might be, for me this was tiring the hoover on in a morning, or the washing machine in an evening.

 4. Fear of dressing how you want for fear of.
 Overt narcissist “You look fat in that.”
 Or covert narcissist “are you really wearing that.”
 The covert doesn’t directly point it out like the overt, both ways still plant seeds of doubt in your own mindset.

 5. Fear of not responding to their messages or phone calls instantly, as you know you have consequences from them and questions of why you didn’t, where you were etc, it’s a case of they say jump and we say how high.